 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

 “The death rate for guns has surpassed that of automobile accidents for kids,” Mullica said in kicking off discussion on the House floor.
 “Children are dying because we’re not properly storing our firearms.”

 According to a 2020 Child Fatality Prevention System report, suicide was the leading cause of death for Coloradans under the age of 18 from 2014 through 2018.
 The second most common cause of death was child maltreatment, followed by motor vehicle accidents.

-Under HB-1106, a person could be prosecuted for unlawful firearm storage if a young adult could gain access to a firearm without their parent or guardian’s permission; or if someone barred from having a gun lives on the premises where a firearm is not properly stored.
+Under HB-1106, a person could be prosecuted for unlawful firearm storage if a juvenile could gain access to a firearm without their parent or guardian’s permission; or if someone barred from having a gun lives on the premises where a firearm is not properly stored.
 To comply with the bill, a firearm would have to be kept on the lawful owner’s person or stored in a way that “a reasonable person would believe to be secure.”

 Licensed gun dealers would be required to provide a locking device with each firearm purchase, or they could be subject to a $500 fine.
 The locking device would need to prohibit someone from using a gun unless they could open the lock with a key, combination or fingerprint verification.

 “Federal law already requires firearm dealers to provide a secure storage device with the sale of every handgun,” Duran said on the House floor.
 “However, the law does not require that gun owners actually use the device or any other best practices to secure their firearms.”

 She pointed out that almost all suicide attempts by firearm are successful, while other methods of suicide are nowhere near as deadly.